jindalabhishek/NetworkExperiments/README.md

 This motivated us to develop complex experiments on the Fabric Platform.

 ### POC using FabAPI
-Fabric platform is still involving with addition of several APIs and experiments.
+Fabric platform is still evolving with addition of several APIs and experiments.
 Hence, it's very important for us as well to make our experiments compatible with these evolving APIs.